colinbate/nodeplayground.com/README.md

  * Use `nodemon` or something similar to watch all the applications and restart them when changed.
  * Create README content for individual applications and have those be linked into the main site documentation.
+ * Use a package.json to list dependencies for the sub-apps for easier installation.

 # See Also